hashicorp/katakoda/consul-secure-tls-vault/step3.md

      -advertise '{{ GetInterfaceIP "ens3" }}' \
      -data-dir=/opt/consul/data`{{execute T1}}

-In the output, if the configuration was successful, you will get an indication in the output that TLS encryption is now enabled:
+The output will indicate that TLS encryption is now enabled:

 ```
 ...